 • Customizing training paths based on an employee’s role and skill profile.

-Example: Some companies report that AI-powered onboarding platforms improved new-hire experiences by more than 60%, mainly because employees received faster responses and more tailored guidance
+Example: Some companies report that AI-powered onboarding platforms improved new-hire experiences by more than 60%, mainly because employees received faster responses and more tailored guidance.
+This aligns with generative AI for social impact organizations, where personalization and accessibility are also key benefits.

 Employee Engagement and Retention